viseo-asia/docker-enterprise-edition-demo/README.md

-#  Docker Enterprise Edition Demonstration and DevOps Showcase
+#  Docker Enterprise Edition Demo and DevOps Showcase

 This installation guide last updated at: **2018-02-23**